 - Keep an eye on local news and neighbourhood watch for information about specific vehicle models that might be being targeted by thieves in your area.

-- Ask your insurer for advice – they might ask you to fit additional security measures before giving cover.
+- Check your car insurance with your provider and ask them for advice – they might ask you to fit additional security measures before giving cover.

-One of the easiest ways to steal your car is to simply steal your key, so it’s best kept secure and out of sight at all times.
+One of the easiest ways to steal your car is to simply steal your key.
+It’s best to keep your keys secure and out of sight at all times.
 Keys are often stolen via burglary – they snatch the keys from your house and drive away with your car.

 What you can do